GlobalMood: A cross-cultural benchmark for music emotion recognition: Results

-Following the removal of tags flagged by more than two participants in a chain, our STEP-Tag process yielded an extensive, culturally specific lexicon of mood terms across languages: 644 unique terms in English, 528 in French, 870 in Spanish, 629 in Korean, and 283 in Arabic.
+Following the removal of tags flagged by more than two participants in a chain, our STEP-Tag process yielded an extensive, culturally specific lexicon of emotion terms across languages (N unique terms: English = 644; French = 528; Spanish = 870; Korean = 629; Arabic = 283).
 To identify the most salient terms in each language, we calculated a composite score for every term by multiplying its frequency of occurrences across chains by its mean relevance rating.
-Higher scores indicate terms that participants frequently mentioned and consistently rated as highly relevant.
+Higher scores indicate terms frequently mentioned and consistently rated as highly relevant.

 We consolidated closely related morphological variants (e.g., `happy' and `happiness' in English; gendered forms such as `joyeux' and `joyeuse' in French) manually with native speakers.
-This process was straightforward and unambiguous, and indeed, repeating this process with LLM (GPT-4o) provided nearly identical results.
-Figure~\ref{fig:top_tags}B presents the resulting 20 highest-ranking mood tags per language, displaying both the original word and English translations to facilitate cross-cultural comparisons.
+Figure~\ref{fig:top_tags}B presents the resulting 20 highest-ranking tags per language, displaying both the original word and English translations to facilitate cross-cultural comparisons.

+Despite being explicitly asked to provide emotion terms, participants often gave broader affective descriptors like moods or feelings (e.g., `soft’ and `festive’).
+This aligns with prior MIR literature that often includes both emotion and mood, and given its relevance for practical use, we did not enforce a strict distinction.